 The reconciliation delay was a downstream symptom.
 The upstream cause was a supplier approval process with no defined cut-off, no consistent coding rules, and no visibility over which invoices were still outstanding.

-Step 1: Centralise invoice receipt into a single intake point
+Step 1: Centralise Invoice Receipt into a Single Intake Point

 Reconciliation problems frequently start at invoice receipt, not at the approval step.
 When invoices arrive across multiple inboxes, directly to site managers, or through different channels by different suppliers, some will be missed and others will be entered twice.